darcien/blog/content/p/fiber-internet-jakarta-and-2022.md

 There's not much point in finding the ultimate ISP if every other aspects in life also sucks here for me.
 Might as well try to move to a better place.

-## 2023ish - Iconnet
+## 2023-01-09 - Iconnet

-First time I heard about "Iconnect" from my coworkers.
+First time I heard about "Iconnet" from my coworkers.
 Apparently it's backed by Indo's PLN.
 I checked their site, apparently my place is covered.
 But, it's not great according to my source 🫠.